dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 # QuickStart : Getting Started with the Ace Configurator

+Prerequisite, define your hostgroup :
+      - [HostGroup](/HostGroup)

 You will create generic configurations in your Dynatrace environement with Monaco for :
-      - [HostGroup](/HostGroup)
       - [Tag](/Tag)
       - [Maintenance window](/Maintenance-Window)
       - [Application](/Application)